Secluded Botswana Photo Itinerary

 After a final wildlife drive in the wilds of Linyanti, transfer by light aircraft to the Okavango Delta.
 Earth’s largest inland water system, the delta’s headwaters lie in the western highlands of Angola.
 They join with other rivers in Namibia and Botswana to meet the Kalahari Desert, creating a green oasis that sprawls amid the sands and dry savanna.
 When rains are typical and floodwaters are able to rise, it is a vast network of waterways and wetlands, and the Okavango is home to a profuse collection of wildlife and lush vegetation.

 Jacana Camp is a dream base for wildlife photographers.
 Located in the heart of the delta, it's surrounded by a maze of canals and lagoons that sustain a profusion of wildlife.
 The wetlands and islands are home to many rare birds, and we may see wattled cranes, Pel’s fishing owls, jacanas, rails, crakes and moorhens.
 Following the reed-fringed channels, we may also capture shots of water-adapted antelope such as red lechwe browsing in the grasses.
 Depending upon water levels and wildlife movement, explore the constantly shifting marsh by mokoro, a traditional poled dugout canoe, offering a chance to photograph wildlife at eye level in complete quiet.
-We also hope to do a guided walk during our time at Jacana Camp, for an intimate perspective on the small wonders that also surround us.
+During our stay at Jacana, we also capture aerial images from an exhilarating doors-off helicopter flight over the watery maze below, with an unimpeded view for each guest.
+We also hope to do a guided walk, for an intimate perspective on the small wonders that also surround us.
 (Please note that water levels and activities may vary based on actual amounts of anticipated annual rainfall.)

 Days 9–11: Southeast Okavango—Santawani Private Concession—Predator Researcher Visit